ocsblt/XML-Viewer/README.md

 A website to view ONSIS Error XML File

 ## Description
-This webpage reads a XML file, transform the XML content with XSLT stylesheet, and display the transformed content on the webpage.
+This project is designed to allow users to view the content of the XML file in a browser-friendly way, which is typically more readable and visually appealing than raw XML.
+This webpage reads a XML file, transforms the XML content with XSLT stylesheet, and displays the transformed content on the webpage.
 This website is built using HTML, CSS, and JavaScript.
-This project is designed to allow users to view the content of the XML file in a browser-friendly way, which is typically more readable and visually appealing than raw XML.

 ## Table of Contents
 - [Installation](#Installation)